orthanc-mirrors/orthanc-book/Sphinx/source/users/docker-osimis.rst

   ``ORTHANC__DICOM_WEB__STUDIES_METADATA``

-Note that, this automatic rule might fail because of 2 capital letters one after each other in some Orthanc configurations.
+Note that, this automatic rule might fail because of 2 capital letters one after each other in some Orthanc settings.
 Therefore, there are some `exceptions <https://bitbucket.org/osimis/orthanc-builder/src/orthanc-dyn-build/docker/orthanc/env-var-non-standards.json>`__ to this rule that are however quite intuitive.

 Special environment variables